Human Participants Institutional Review Board (IRB)

 Forms and information for proposers:

 - HSIRB Proposal Form: This is the primary form completed by the researcher which provides details about the research project.
-All proposers must complete and submit this form.
+Those proposing projects that do not meet the criteria for exemption (as identified on the Exemption Request Form) must complete and submit this form.
+Each Monday at 9:00 a.m., all proposals received since the previous Monday are distributed to HSIRB members for review.

 - HSIRB Exemption Request Form: This form is available for researchers who believe they qualify as exempt from IRB review.
 Standard exemption categories are listed in this form.
 All research with human participants that is considered exempt from IRB review should still be submitted to the IRB via this form to confirm exemption status.